 Susan Dwight Bliss Professor of Epidemiology (Environmental Health)

-Environmental pollution and human health; Cancer epidemiology and etiology
+Environmental exposures, gene polymorphisms, gene-environment interaction and human health; Cancer epidemiology and etiology

 - Research Training for Study of Air Pollution Control in China

 - Environment, Gene and Testicular Cancer Risk

 - Case-Control Study of Liver Cancer in China

 Dr. Zheng’s research interests have been in the area of environmental pollution and human health, particularly in cancer epidemiology and etiology related to environmental hormone disruptors, genetic susceptibility and gene-environmental interaction.
 His research emphasizes the role of organochlorine compounds (such as PCBs, DDE and other pesticides) in the etiology of several major cancers in the United States including breast, Non-Hodgkin lymphoma, Hodgkin’s diseases, multiple myeloma and testicular cancer.
 Dr. Zheng has considerable experience in conducting epidemiological studies in China.
 He is the Principal Investigator (PI) for a National Institutes of Health (NIH) training grant studying air pollution and human health in China (including indoor air pollution and adverse birth outcomes; stove intervention and long-term health benefits in women and children).
 He is the PI for a NIH training grant for cancer epidemiology and biostatistics in China.
 He is also PI for a case-control study of liver cancer in China and serves as Co-Investigator for a case-control study of indoor pollution, gene polymorphisms and risk of lung cancer in Xuanwei County in China.